 Cancer remains one of the major causes of death and continues to require massive global research efforts.
 The ability to discover and validate more cancer-related protein biomarkers will be instrumental in addressing this huge healthcare challenge – paving the way for better understanding, diagnosis, and personalized treatment for cancer patients.

 Our Oncology III panel is a high-throughput, multiplex immunoassay enabling analysis of 92 established and exploratory oncology-related protein biomarkers across 96 samples simultaneously.
 This high level of multiplexing is achieved without any compromise on data quality, thanks to our proprietary Proximity Extension Assay (PEA) technology.
-For optimal assay performance, each analyte in the panel has been validated in terms of sample material, specificity, precision, sensitivity, dynamic range, matrix effects and interference.
+For optimal assay performance, all assays are subject to Olink’s strict technical validation and QC control procedures

 The panel comprises 92 human proteins that participate in biological mechanisms that are central to the initiation and progression of cancer, e.g. angiogenesis, cell communication, cellular metabolic processes, apoptosis, cell proliferation/differentiation etc. Many of the assays also address proteins that are defined as relevant for cancer according to DisGenNet, including multiple markers associated with carcinogenesis, tumor progression, solid tumors, and recurrent tumors.
 Some of the established cancer-related biomarkers in the new panel include: Cell surface A33 antigen, B-cell receptor CD22, Pro-neuropeptide Y, Allograft inflammatory factor 1 and Vascular endothelial growth factor receptor 1.